 Meduwe Karang temple was built in 1890 and has been famous ever since!
 It is one of the largest and most sacred temples in Bali.

-Located in Buleleng Regency, it is approximately 300 steps further to the river and paddy terraces and a breathtaking valley, which could send you to travel back in time, when it was all nothing but simple and tranquil ambiance!
+Located in Buleleng Regency, it is approximately 300 steps further to the river and paddy terraces and a breathtaking valley, which could send you to travel back in time, when it was all nothing but a simple and tranquil ambience!

 The temple is on a tiny island separated from Bali, Serangan Island.
 The land is in the midst of a beautiful beach and mangrove forest.

-The Sakenan is often visited by the Hindu followers, especially on a special occasion such as Kuningan Day.
-It was built to represent the high respect of the local people to Ida Hyang or Baruna God to keep the world calm and safe.
+The Sakenan is often visited by Hindu followers, especially on special occasions such as Kuningan Day.
+It was built to represent the high respect of the local people for Ida Hyang or Baruna God to keep the world calm and safe.

 Taman Ayun Temple